BracketCove/DonkLanguage/LanguageSpec.md

 someFunction(arg1, arg2);

 ###Function Definition:
-//functions are refered to as Instructions for human understandability instr someFunction(param1: Type, param2: Type) {
+Functions are refered to as Instructions for human legibility.

+instr someFunction(param1: Type, param2: Type) {

     //block statement
 }

 ###Returning values
-//specify the re
+Returns types can be specified

-instr add(a: Number, b: Number): Type {
+instr add(a, b) {

     return a + b;
 }